resttime/cl-liballegro/README.md

 ***I am using unverified, estimated percentages***

-**[???%] means I will not work on the section for the foreseeable future because I am under the impression that Common Lisp has more suitable implementations already or it isn't practical.**
+**[???%] means I will not work on the section for the foreseeable future because I am under the impression that Common Lisp has more suitable implementations already or it just is not practical.**

 Configuration Files **[95%]**
 Display **[80%]?**